Multi-Person Extreme Motion Prediction: The Extreme Pose Interaction Dataset

-In the ExPI dataset 16 different aerials are performed, some by both dancer couples, some by only one of the couples, as shown in Table~\ref{tab:actions}.
-Each of the aerials was repeated five times to account for variability.
-Overall, ExPI contains 115 short sequences, each one depicting an execution of one of the aerials.
-The data were collected in a multi-camera platform\footnote{A detailed description of the recording platform could compromise the double-blind review process, and will be provided in the final version of the manuscript.} equipped with 60+ synchronised and calibrated color cameras and a motion capture system.
-More precisely, for each recorded sequence ExPI provides: \begin{itemize} \item Multi-view image sequences at 50FPS, from all the available cameras. \item Mocap data: 3D position of all joints per frame.
-We track 18 joints (3 in the head one in the neck and both shoulders, elbows, wrists, hips, knees, heels and toes) per person.
-Mocap data is recorded at 100FPS. \item Camera calibration information. \item 3D shapes as a texture mesh for each frame. \end{itemize}
+\textbf{Dataset Structure.} 16 different actions are performed in ExPI dataset, some by the 2 couples of dancers, some by only one of the couples.
+Each action was repeated five times to account for variability.
+More precisely, for each recorded sequence, ExPI provides: (i) Multi-view videos at 25FPS from all the cameras in the recording setup; (ii) Mocap data (3D position of 18 joints for each person) at 25FPS synchronised with the videos.; (iii) camera calibration information; and (iv) 3D shapes as textured meshes for each frame.
+Overall, the dataset contains 115 sequences with 30k visual frames for each view point and 60k 3D instances annotated.

-Overall, the dataset contains almost 30k visual frames for each view point and 60k 3D instances annotated.
-The dataset will be released to the community to foster research in this direction.
+\textbf{Dataset Collection and Post-processing.} The data were collected in a multi-camera platform equipped with 68 synchronised and calibrated color cameras and a motion capture system with 20 mocap cameras.\footnote{Kinovis \url{https://kinovis.inria.fr/}} When collecting the motion capture data, some points are missed by the system due to occlusions or tracking losses, which is a common phenomena in lab-based interacted Mocap datasets~\cite{fieraru2020CHI3D}.
+To overcome this issue and ensure the quality of the data, we spent months to manually label the missing points. \\ More details about the data structure and data post-processing are provided in the supplementary material.